MarkusLange/r_ru-torrent-install-script/README.md

   - add python path to ruTorrent `config.php` to support cloudflare (3.9+)
   - all included plugins supported and loaded (except geoip)
   - deactivate deprecated geoip plugin since php-geoip is last shipped with php7.4
-  - integrate geoip2 as replacement for geoip (https://github.com/Micdu70/geoip2-rutorrent)
+  - integrate geoip2 as replacement for geoip (https://github.com/Micdu70/geoip2-rutorrent) until ruTorrent Version 5.3.1
   - add automatic update for the MaxMind geoip Maps
   - choose to use httprpc in favor of rpc (both works, also simultaneously) for the XMLRPC (https://github.com/Novik/ruTorrent/discussions/2439)
   - did not use deprecated libapache2-mod-scgi (last update 1.13-1.1 02 Jul 2013, https://metadata.ftp-master.debian.org/changelogs//main/s/scgi/scgi_1.13-1.1_changelog)